knice/inquiry.ucsc.edu/source/_posts/2015-06-30-pen-and-inq.md

 issue: 2015
 section: closer
 title: Connected Community
-categories:
+tags:
   - "Information Technology"
 ---

 ## Vote Local

 Among countries where citizens can vote, the United States holds one of the lowest voter turnout records.
 Ironically, when states restrict voting rights, those efforts are always more effective than campaigns designed to bring more voters to the ballot box.
 However, the same state laws that help create low turnouts may offer insights for reform, said Melanie Jean Springer, an assistant professor of politics at UCSC.